Middle School Book Club

 Some of the themes we will be exploring together include: friendship, immigration, displacement, gender discrimination, racism, social isolation, labor, poverty, care for the environment, among others.
 Once the students have decided on the book selections, we will share the full list of titles.

-Our research in developing the list of book options involved consulting with members of our Family Mass community, considering previous book club lists, and reading numerous informed reviews.
-We sought to balance reading levels and age appropriateness with subjects that we hope will encourage students to think deeply while discussing sometimes challenging issues in the context of their peers.
+In developing this list of books, our research involved consulting with others in our community, considering previous book club lists, and reading numerous informed reviews.
+We sought to balance age appropriateness in content with subjects that will encourage students to think deeply and independently while discussing challenging issues in the context of their peers.
 If you feel that any content, theme, or issue discussed may be of concern or upsetting to your child, please know that they do not have to read the book or attend book club that particular month.
-If you have any concerns, please don’t hesitate to reach out at any time during the year.
+If you have any concerns, please don’t hesitate to reach out at any time during the year to either of us or to Andrea Miller.

 Past Book Club Reading Lists